pip-services/pip-services-docs/content/en/toolkit/recipes/mongodb_persistence_basic/_index.md

 ###### Delete

-**delete_by_id()**
+**deleteById()**

 We can delete a stored data object by using the delete() method.
-Here, we need to indicate the correlation_id and the id of the object to be deleted.
+Here, we need to indicate the correlationId and the id of the object to be deleted.
 The following example deletes a record with an id equal to ‘1’.

 {{< tabsection >}}
   {{< include "./__code35_node.md" >}}